kejianlin/kejianlin/README.md

 <h2> Hi there 👋, I'm Jianlin Ke! </h2>

-I'm a self-taught passionate FrontEnd developer from china
+I'm a self-taught passionate Full-Stack developer from china

 ### About me